-In each chapter you will be given approximately 10 Qualitative Conceptual Questions that require a clear written explanation and approximately 10 Quantitative Calculation Problems that require a mathematical solution.
-Qualitative questions are as important if not more important that quantitative "calculation" problems.
+In each chapter you will be given approximately 7 Qualitative conceptual Questions that require a clear written explanation and approximately 7 Quantitative Calculation Problems that require a mathematical solution.
+Qualitative conceptual questions are more challenging and are more important than quantitative "calculation" problems (it's because you have to have "true" understanding in order to answer a qualitative question whereas a quantitative question allows you to "fake" your way through to an answer.
 See assignment calendar on website for the weekly textbook HW assignment.